20:00 CEST Sessions with the Leet: Fade Training with s&d's asdfg and Tyrwing https://goo.gl/forms/8CfAXJ8xEHLO5Urq2

 (g) If a team disbands, it must notify the League or Head Admin.

-(h) Team names containing, but not limited to, any of the following will not be tolerated: emotes, profanity, racism, sexism, or general vulgarity.
+(h) Team names and logos containing, but not limited to, any of the following will not be tolerated: emotes, profanity, racism, sexism, or general vulgarity.
 Teams found with offensive names may be contacted by an admin and asked to change their name to something more appropriate.

 (a) Each player must be a registered user with a valid SteamID on the NSL website at www.ensl.org